 New Control Options for ASC-CDL in Livegrade Pro and Livegrade Studio

 Think about the very common task of adjusting the black level of an image.
-The offset parameters can be used to lower and rise the black level, but at the same time the entire code value range is moved up or down – which results in changed highlight clipping levels as well.
+The offset parameters can be used to lower and raise the black level, but at the same time, the entire code value range is moved up or down – which results in changed highlight clipping levels as well.

-So you can use the slope parameters to counter correct the changed highlights clipping level – which in turn changes the black level again a bit.
-As a consequence you need to either interact with both (offset and slope) controls at the same time, or repeat the adjustments of both for getting closer to the desired result.
+So you can use the slope parameters to counter correct the changed highlights clipping level – which, in turn, changes the black level again a bit.
+Consequently, you need to either interact with both (offset and slope) controls at the same time, or repeat the adjustments of both to get closer to the desired result.

 Livegrade Pro and Livegrade Studio v5 add new control options to interact with the ”ASC-CDL filter”.
 The interaction types are